Ollson2921/cperms_ins_enc/README.md

 ### Checking if a class will succeed

+In the ``examples`` folder, the file ``checking_if_regular`` can be used to check if a basis has regular insertion encoding for either of the two types.

 ### Enumerating Cayley permutation classes
 There are three diffferent ways to enumerate Cayley permutation classes.
 Examples of using each of these methods can be found in the ``examples`` folder under ``vertical_vatters_method``, ``vertical_ins_encoding`` and  ``horizontal_ins_encoding``respectively.
 The first of these,  ``vertical_vatters_method``, is an implementation of the vertical insertion encoding by directly extending Vatter's method for enumerating permutation classes using insertion encoding.
 The example in ``vertical_ins_encoding`` also uses vertical insertion encoding but is implemented using the tilings method.
 Tilings are also used for horizontal insertion encoding in the ``horizontal_ins_encoding`` file.

-For each of these files the basis string at the start can be changed
+For each of these files will raise an error if the input class will not succeed with that method.
+On a success, they will print the specification, generating function and counts for the class up to length $n$ for some $n$.

+### Brute force checks